safesploitOrg/securbrowser-toolkit/README.md

 ## Credits

-This project was adaptedf from  [web-browser-based-file-encryption-decryption](https://github.com/meixler/web-browser-based-file-encryption-decryption) repository.
+This project was adapted from   [web-browser-based-file-encryption-decryption](https://github.com/meixler/web-browser-based-file-encryption-decryption) repository.

 ## Licence